Development of Windows XP: Announcement

 On February 5, 2001, Whistler was officially unveiled during a media event under the name Windows XP, where XP stands for "eXPerience".
 As a complement, the next version of Microsoft Office was also announced as Office XP.
 Microsoft stated that the name "[symbolizes] the rich and extended user experiences Windows and Office can offer by embracing Web services that span a broad range of devices."
-In a press event at EMP Museum in Seattle on February 13, 2001, Microsoft publicly unveiled the new "Luna" user interface of Windows XP.
+In a press event at EMP Museum in Seattle on February 13, 2001, Microsoft publicly unveiled the new "Luna" user interface of Windows XP; that same day, build 2428 was released to testers, officially introducing the "Luna" theme in its early stages, replacing the previous placeholder Watercolor and Sample Test themes.
 Windows XP Beta 2, build 2462a (which among other improvements, introduced the Luna style), was launched at WinHEC on March 25, 2001.

 In April 2001, Microsoft controversially announced that XP would not integrate support for Bluetooth or USB 2.0 on launch, requiring the use of third-party drivers.
 Critics felt that in the case of the latter, Microsoft's decision had delivered a potential blow to the adoption of USB 2.0, as XP was to provide support for the competing, Apple-developed FireWire standard instead.
 A representative stated that the company had "[recognized] the importance of USB 2.0 as a newly emerging standard and is evaluating the best mechanism for making it available to Windows XP users after the initial release."
-USB 2.0 support was later added with Service Pack 1, and Bluetooth support was partially added with Service Pack 2.
-The builds prior to and following Release Candidate 1 (build 2505, released on July 5, 2001), and Release Candidate 2 (build 2526, released on July 27, 2001), focused on fixing bugs, acknowledging user feedback, and other final tweaks before the RTM build.
+USB 2.0 support was later added with Service Pack 1, and partial Bluetooth support was added with Service Pack 2.

+The builds prior to and following Release Candidate 1 (build 2505, released on July 5, 2001) and Release Candidate 2 (build 2526, released on July 27, 2001) focused on fixing bugs, acknowledging user feedback, and other final tweaks before the RTM build.